The Kia EV6 Demonstrates the Problems With Pop-Out Door Handles

 But what happens if there’s a power failure or the car’s electronics malfunction?
 Or what about the cold or heat messing with the sensors?

 In the best-case scenario, pop-out car door handles could be highly annoying.
 In the worst case, owners could end up with a kid trapped in a hot car.
-Let’s hope that as we get used to these new door handles, assuming they stick around, automakers will come up with better designs.
-In the meantime, EV6 owners will just have to live with the flaws or get rid of the car.
+Let’s hope that as we get used to these new door handles, assuming they stick around, automakers will develop better designs.
+In the meantime, EV6 owners will have to live with the flaws or get rid of the car.